-Steam Content File Locked Issue is the common issue among others.
-But there is no room for worry because we provide you with many solutions for fixing Content File Locked error in Steam.
+Steam Content File Locked Issue is a common issue among others.
+But there is no room for worry because we provide you with many solutions for fixing the Content File Locked error in Steam.

 How to Fix Steam Content File locked Error

 Below there are Solutions to fix the Steam Content File locked issue.

 Solution 1 — Repair Corrupt Files

 Corrupted files lead to drastic damage to your computers.
 The only solution to this problem of corrupt files is either delete the corrupt files or repair the corrupt files.

 1. Close the Steam and go to your “Steam Directory” (C:/Program Files (x86)/Steam).
 If you installed to another location, then navigate to that location.

 2. Move to the folder ‘logs‘ and select ‘text’.

 3. Scroll to the bottom of the text file and then look for recent errors.

 4. Search to the “root folder” of the mod.
 There are different root folders for different games.